Kally95/Loan-DApp/README.md

 > $ truffle migrate

-Then we change into the client directory by executing `cd client` and install the neccessary modules.
+Then we change into the client directory by executing `cd client` and install the neccessary modules by executing the following command:
+> $ npm install
+>
 Having successfully installed everything within the client directory, we execute `npm start` to boot up the front-end locally.

 ##  Unit Tests